Eco Investor February 2020

 Before the changes, our electricity bill was $1,769, our gas bill was $960, and I estimate the petrol for the short city trips in my old V6 car plus the servicing costs was about $3,000.

-Our latest 12 month electricity bill for the home is $794, we have no gas bill, and I expect to pay up to about $200 to $300 to run the electric car.
+Our latest 12 month electricity bill for the home is $794, we have no gas bill, and I expect to pay about $200 to $300 to run the electric car.

 On those numbers I have lowered our total energy costs from $5,729 to what I expect will be around $1,000 to $1,100.
 That's an annual saving of over $4,600.

 Yes, $41,547 is a lot of money.
-But many people have it spend that sort of money and more on, say, a new car or an expensive family holiday.
+But many people spend that sort of money and more on, say, a new car or an expensive family holiday.

-Others can afford it by spreading the capital improvements they need or want to make over a period of time, as I did.
+Others can afford it by spreading the capital improvements over a period of time, as I did.

 A key financial benefit of the improvements is that they reduce annual outlays and in the long term save money.
 In my case, annual savings of $4,600 will recoup the $41,547 capital cost in about nine years.
 Spreading the improvements over time means that the savings start immediately so I am already well on my way with the solar hot water system, the LEDs, the induction cook top, the awning, and the rooftop solar system.